noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 Yes, none of the many servants, Luna, Sieg, Aoi-san, and Hina-san were in the room...
 Kaito-san was waiting for me alone.
 After he bowed to the surprised me, Kaito-san told me that he had asked the others for me to be in this situation.
 The time that was told to me was 1 hour earlier?
-W-Why did he....
+W-Why did he...

 [U-Ummm, K-Kaito-san?]